 About Maintaining ↓

-Expanding the BID is the eleventh and final program of Maintaining, a year-long inquiry into strengthening New York City’s physical & social infrastructure.
+Expanding the BID was the eleventh and final program of Maintaining, a year-long inquiry into strengthening New York City’s physical & social infrastructure.

 Feature image credit ↓